-Those who know him say that a well-bred and properly socialized Dobie is an excellent pet and companion, suitable for families with other dogs, gentle with young children, and overall a loyal and devoted family member.
+Those who know them say that a properly socialized Dobie is an excellent pet and companion, suitable for families with other dogs, gentle with young children, and overall a loyal and devoted family member.

 - The Doberman has a great deal of energy and needs a lot of exercise.

-- This breed can be protective, so don't be surprised when he assumes the role of household guardian.
+- This breed can be protective, so don't be surprised when they assume the role of household guardian.

 - The Dobie will assume the alpha role in your household if you're not a strong leader.
 Early, consistent training is critical to establish your role as pack leader.

-- The Dobie is sensitive to cold weather and needs adequate shelter in winter (he likes to be in the house next to the fireplace).
+- The Dobie is sensitive to cold weather and needs adequate shelter in winter (they like to be in the house next to the fireplace).

 - The Doberman Pinscher is a family dog and shouldn't be left alone.
-He thrives when he's included in family activities.
+They thrive when they're included in family activities.

 - The Doberman has gained a reputation as being vicious.
-Even though your Doberman may have a sweet personality, neighbors and strangers may be afraid of him.
+Even though your Doberman may have a sweet personality, neighbors and strangers may be afraid of them.